Hunt’s countdown over; Browns back eager to play again

 It was a tough lesson.
 A needed one.

-While serving his eight-game NFL suspension for losing control of his emotions and being captured on videotape shoving and kicking a woman during an argument in a hotel hallway while he played for Kansas City, the Browns running back gained a deeper appreciation for all he’s been given — and how quickly it can vanish.
+While serving his eight-game NFL suspension for losing control of his emotions and becoming violent, including one incident where he was captured on videotape shoving and kicking a woman during an argument in a hotel hallway while he played for Kansas City, the Browns running back gained a deeper appreciation for all he’s been given – and how quickly it can vanish.

 His long wait is over.
 He’s been counting down since his career stopped suddenly.